DataBrewery/cubes/doc/introduction.rst

 Framework has modular nature and supports multiple database backends, therefore different ways of cube computation and ways of browsing aggregated data.

-See also rogramming reference of the :mod:`backends` module.
+See also programming reference of the :mod:`backends` module.

 .. _ROLAP: http://en.wikipedia.org/wiki/ROLAP
 .. _SQLAlchemy: http://www.sqlalchemy.org/download.html